Kawkab al-Hawa: Ottoman era

 Pierre Jacotin named the village Kaoukab on his map from 1799.
 The scholar Edward Robinson described the place in 1838 as a small village ("Kaukab el-Hawa"), situated "on the brow of the Jordan Valley", and he identified the place as the former Belvoir fortress.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.

 Victor Guérin visited in 1875, and found some families using the vaulted spaces still standing inside the fortress.

 Since the village was built within the outlines of the fortress of Belvoir, it was slow to expand.
 The villagers, who numbered about 110 in 1859, resided within the fortress walls and cultivated about 13 faddans outside them.

 British Mandate era

 In the 1922 census of Palestine, conducted by the Mandatory Palestine authorities, Kukab had a population of 167, all Muslims, increasing in the 1931 census to 220, still all Muslims, in 46 houses.

 In time the village expanded to the north and the west in a circle around the fortress.
 The Muslim population of the village used their land, which lay outside the village walls, for agriculture.

 In the 1945 statistics Kawkab al-Hawa had a population of 300 Muslims with a total of 9,949 dunes of land.
 Of this, a total of 5,839 dunums was allocated to cereals; 170 dunums were irrigated or used for orchards, while 56 dunams was built-up land.